kstenerud/dogma/kbnf.md

 ### `little_endian` Function

-The `little_endian` function expresses the given expression in little endian byte order (effectively swapping the byte order accepted by the rule).
+The `little_endian` function expresses the resolved expression in little endian byte order (effectively swapping the byte order of the bits that would match the rule).

+The expression must resolve to a multiple of 8 bits.

 ```kbnf
 little_endian(expr: expression): expression